WeBankPartners/wecube-docs/docs/introduction-en.md

 WeCube provides access control on process design and execution, separately, together with the access control in WeCMDB on the data, you can easily control for different roles in your organization which operations and data they can touch.

-By the way, you can try the task orchestrations included in the "best practices" package and see how WeCube can accomplish fully automated operation tasks from resource creation to appication deployment.
+By the way, you can try the task orchestrations included in the "best practices" package and see how WeCube can accomplish fully automated operation tasks from resource creation to application deployment.

 ### Batch Execution